Skip to main content

 Nonsurgical options for neuromuscular scoliosis

-- Back bracing to support the spine
+• Wheelchair modification, to better support the spine

-- Physical therapy
+• Physical therapy

 Surgical options for neuromuscular scoliosis

-The most common spine surgeries are:
+The most common spine surgeries for neuromuscular scoliosis include growing rods and spinal fusion.

 A third option, vertical expandable prosthetic titanium ribs (VEPTR), may be recommended for children with neuromuscular scoliosis that is also affecting their rib and lung development, causing thoracic insufficiency syndrome.
 Left untreated, thoracic insufficiency syndrome can be fatal.

-Whichever device is implanted will need to be expanded or lengthened every six to eight months as your child grows.
-Your child will need to return to the hospital for minor surgery to adjust the rods until skeletal maturity (about 14 years old for girls and 16 years old for boys).
+Growing rods and VEPTR can stabilize and straighten the spine, as well as correct rib cage problems.
+Whichever device is implanted will need to be expanded or lengthened every six to twelve months as your child grows.
+Your child will need to return to the hospital for minor surgery to adjust the rods until skeletal maturity.

 Post-op recovery

-Most patients receiving any type of spinal surgery to treat neuromuscular scoliosis will spend between five and 10 days in the Hospital, during which time caregivers will closely monitor the child's lung function, fluid and nutrition levels.
+Most patients receiving any type of spinal surgery to treat neuromuscular scoliosis will spend between five and 10 days in the hospital, during which time caregivers will closely monitor the child’s lung function, fluid and nutrition levels.

 Outlook for children with neuromuscular scoliosis